jweissman/system/README.md

 ## The Basics

-You control content in your user's "home" directory... but nowhere else.
+By a default users control content in your user's "home" directory... but nowhere else.
-You can structure this content how you like.
+You can structure the content in the directories you control however you like!
 But there are some conventions which may help you get the most out of your System.

-You may want to create a folder called `minutes`.
+Fou instance, you may want to create a folder called `minutes`.
-System will then expose a 'current status' input which creates a new status update in `minutes`.
+System will then expose a 'current status' input which creates a new status update in `minutes`, tagged with a timestamp.
+You can use some of the tools System provides to, for instance, build a unified view of all your friends minutes.

 ## The Tools